mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/hierarchy.rst

    ...         print(f.read())

-Getting the directory containing the output of the most most-recent job:
+Getting the directory containing the output of the most-recent job:

 .. code-block:: pycon